LuudJanssen/vis/README.md

     $ npm run build

-To automatically rebuild on changes in the source files, once can use
+To automatically rebuild on changes in the source files, one can use

     $ npm run watch